8 tips for booking safari in Kenya

 7. Patience and persistence is a virtue

-During our planning, we often had to write a lot of emails about how far along is our booking and if a deposit is needed.
+During our planning, we had to write many emails about how far along is our booking and if a deposit is needed.
 Sometimes you’ll need to ask the same question twice or three times before getting a proper answer.
-Also, about four weeks before the journey we asked again for booking confirmations and double-checked times of our departures and arrivals with the management.
+Also, about four weeks before the journey, we asked again for booking confirmation.
+We double-checked times of our departures and arrivals with the management.

 8. Packages we booked

-In Amboseli, we stayed at Ol Tukai Lodge (2 nights), booked directly with them and paid the whole price in advance via a generated online link (like PayPal).
+In Amboseli, we stayed at Ol Tukai Lodge (2 nights), booked directly with them, and paid the full price in advance via a generated online link (like PayPal).
 We used the ‘flying package’ from Nairobi Wilson airport to Amboseli Airstrip and back.
 The full board was included.
 We enjoyed two game drives per day in an open Land Cruiser.
-Because we booked directly with them, we got an upgrade for their Kibo Villa with stunning Kilimanjaro view.
+Because we booked directly with them, we got an upgrade for their Kibo Villa with a stunning Kilimanjaro view.

 In Maasai Mara, we opted for Enkewa Camp (4 nights), an unfenced tended property in the southern part of the reserve.
-We booked via email and paid 50% deposit via bank transfer in advance.
-The offer contained all-inclusive for food and house drinks (beer, house wine), unlimited game drives including bush breakfast, lunch and sundowners and road transfers from/to Nairobi.
+We booked via email and paid a 50% deposit via bank transfer in advance.
+The offer contained all-inclusive for food and house drinks (beer, house wine), unlimited game drives including bush breakfast, lunch and sundowners, and road transfers from and to Nairobi.